IBM/helm101/tutorial/README.md

   * Revision management
   * Repositories and chart sharing

+# Helm Status

+[Helm v3 was released](https://helm.sh/blog/helm-3-released/) in November 2020.
+The interface is quite similar but there are major changes to the architecture and internal plumbing of Helm, essentially making it a new product when compared forensically against Helm 2.
+Check out [what’s in Helm 3](https://developer.ibm.com/technologies/containers/blogs/kubernetes-helm-3/) for more details.

+The [Helm 2 Support Plan](https://helm.sh/blog/2019-10-22-helm-2150-released/#helm-2-support-plan) documents a 1 year "maintenance mode" for Helm v2.
+It states the following:
+- 6 month bug fixes until May 13 2020
+- 6 month security fixes until November 13 2020
+- At 1 year on November 13 2020, support for Helm v2 will end

+***Note: This tutorial uses Helm v3.
+If you are using Helm v2 then go to the [helm-v2](https://github.com/IBM/helm101/tree/helm-v2/tutorial) branch.***

 # Prerequisites

 * Have a running Kubernetes cluster.
 See the [IBM Cloud Kubernetes Service](https://cloud.ibm.com/docs/containers/cs_tutorials.html#cs_cluster_tutorial) or [Kubernetes Getting Started Guide](https://kubernetes.io/docs/setup/) for details about creating a cluster.
 * Have Helm installed and initialized with the Kubernetes cluster.
-See [Installing Helm on IBM Cloud Kubernetes Service](Lab0/README.md) or the [Helm Quickstart Guide](https://v2.helm.sh/docs/using_helm/#quickstart) for getting started with Helm.
+See [Installing Helm on IBM Cloud Kubernetes Service](Lab0/README.md) or the [Helm Quickstart Guide](https://helm.sh/docs/intro/quickstart/) for getting started with Helm.

 # Helm Overview